ZayaanB/ZayaanB/README.md

 I'm a Computer Science student at the **University of Toronto** (Honours B.Sc., Co-op) building across the stack — from low-level systems in C++ to production React/FastAPI applications and applied AI/ML tooling.
 I care about **reliability, performance, and clean developer experience**, whether that means shaving lock contention out of an embedded key-value store or cutting API failure rates in a production service by 85%+.

-Currently building backend infrastructure and AI-integrated tooling, with hands-on experience in **secure credential management, OAuth architecture, and real-time computer vision systems**.
+Hands-on experience in **secure credential management, OAuth architecture, and real-time computer vision systems**.

 **🎯 Open To:** Software Engineering Internships/New Grad roles · Full-Stack & Backend Engineering · AI/ML Engineering · Systems Programming